Texas Cyberstar Certificate Program

 • Coordinate with local and state governmental entities.

 There are 12 subcriteria for entities to be awarded a Texas Cyberstar Certificate.
-Refer to the Texas Cyberstar Certificate Program Manual for details.
+For 2023-2024, there are no new criteria.
+Refer to the Texas Cyberstar Certificate Program Manual for detailed criteria.

 Certificate Request